canokeys/canokey-stm32/README.md

 It works on modern Linux/Windows/macOS operating systems without additional driver required.

+**THERE IS NO SECURITY ASSURANCE USING STM32 VERSION.
+USE IT AT YOUR OWN RISK.
+A SECURE VERSION CAN BE FOUND AT https://canokeys.org**

 ## Hardware

-Current Canokey implementation is based on STM32L432KC MCU, which features a Cortex-M4 processor, 256KiB Flash, 64 KiB SRAM, and a full-speed USB controller.
+This CanoKey-STM32 implementation is based on STM32L432KC MCU, which features a Cortex-M4 processor, 256KiB Flash, 64 KiB SRAM, and a full-speed USB controller.

-### Canokey NFC-A
+### CanoKey NFC-A

 This official hardware design features a USB Type-A plug, NFC antenna and touch sensing.
 It's an open-source hardware design.
 Schematics and PCB design files are published at [canokey-hardware](https://github.com/canokeys/canokey-hardware).